Welcome to www.quant-press.com, The Quantitative Finance Library

 Swing Options

-When are Swing options bang-bang and how to use it? models
+When are Swing options bang-bang and how to use it?

 In this paper we investigate a class of swing options with firm constraints in view of the modeling of supply agreements.
 We show, for a fully general payoff process, that the premium, solution to a stochastic control problem, is concave and piecewise affine as a function of the global constraints of the contract.
 The existence of bang-bang optimal controls is established for a set of constraints which generates by affinity the whole premium function.
 When the payoff process is driven by an underlying Markov process, we propose a quantization based recursive backward procedure to price these contracts.
 A priori error bounds are established, uniformly with respect to the global constraints.